gpiperagkas/sift-algorithm/README.md

 # sift-algorithm
-A SIFT computer vision algorithm implementation
+An implementation of the SIFT computer vision algorithm for feature extraction of images using OpenCV library.
+Use with ten sample external images.

+The algorithm has been tested with benchmarking data.

+LICENSE - 3-clause BSD